Counselling in CW7

 Counsellor, MBACP

-I understand how important it is to find a therapist you feel comfortable with, especially at a time when you may be feeling stuck, alone, or overwhelmed?
-I offer a warm, compassionate, confidential and non-judgemental approach: a place to offload, perhaps find simple coping strategies, help you gain fresh insight, and the sense of balance or peace of mind you may seek.
-Whether you are dealing with a particular issue, such as stress, anxiety, loss, relationships, work or caring responsibilities, mid-life issues, or struggling more generally, please feel free to contact me by phone, text or email to find out more.
+I understand how important it is to find a therapist you feel comfortable with, especially at a time when you may be feeling stuck or alone, dealing with a particular issue, or feeling more generally overwhelmed?
+I offer a warm, compassionate, confidential and non-judgemental approach; a place to offload, perhaps find simple coping strategies, fresh insight, and the greater sense of balance or peace of mind you may seek.

 See more therapy options for CW7